Skip To Translation Selection Skip To Top Navigation Skip To Content Skip To Footer

 Looking ahead, Griffith expressed his commitment to collaboration, saying he is eager to work “for and with” the UDC community.

-“After thirty-five years in law enforcement, it is truly a unique full-circle moment for me to be able to give back to the city I have proudly called home my entire life,” he said.
+“After 30 years in law enforcement, it is truly a unique full-circle moment for me to be able to give back to the city I have proudly called home my entire life,” he said.

 Griffith holds a bachelor’s degree from Washington Adventist University and a master’s from Georgetown University.